ethersphere/bee-docs/docs/getting-started/host-your-website-using-ENS.md

 ### Enable ENS on Your Node

 In order to resolve ENS names using your API endpoints, you must specify a valid ENS resolver endpoint when starting your Bee node.
+We recommend that users run their own Geth node, which can be trusted absolutely, however service providers such as [https://cloudflare-eth.com](https://cloudflare-eth.com) or [Infura](https://infura.io) may suffice.
 Public gateways such as [gateway.ethswarm.org](https://gateway.ethswarm.org) will also usually provide ENS resolution.

 ```sh
 bee start --resolver-options "https://cloudflare-eth.com"